 What We Give Back

-Sasiani, was born out of our combined passion for African travel her wildlife, ecosystems, people, vast spaces, and a strong desire to help preserve these vulnerable communities and wilderness regions.
+Sasiani, was born out of our combined passion for African travel her wildlife, ecosystems, people and vast spaces We have a strong desire to help preserve Africa’s vulnerable wilderness regions and all that live there.

 We believe that conservation is as much about people and wildlife as about the environment.
 With thanks to our Partners, who have progressively initiated changes to the face of nature-based tourism in Africa, we are now seeing an exponential commitment to Conservation and Eco Tourism; particularly in East Africa and Southern Africa with many national parks and concessions restocking their wild areas with wildlife species that were previously poached and hunted to local extinction.